EleniPistiloglou/IL-Ingenierie_Logicielle/README.md

 for the Software Engineering course of the first semester of the master's program in Computer Science at Sorbonne University.

-It aims at designing a gamebook application according to the specifications established by the tutors.
+It aims at designing a gamebook application according to the specifications defined by the tutors.